MIRTK/DrawEM/README.md

 The following atlases can be used for segmentation.

 #### ALBERTs
-The ALBERTs atlases are described in Gousias et al. "Magnetic resonance imaging of the newborn brain: Manual segmentation of labelled atlases in term-born and preterm infants",  NeuroImage, 2012.
+The ALBERTs atlases are described in Gousias et al. "Magnetic resonance imaging of the newborn brain: Manual segmentation of labelled atlases in term-born and preterm infants",  NeuroImage, 2012.<br>
 They define 50 labels in total, with 16 cortical labels per hemisphere and 16 sub-cortical structures.

-The ALBERTs atlases can be used by providing the `-a ALBERT` argument when running the pipeline.
+The ALBERTs atlases can be used by providing the `-a ALBERT` argument when running the pipeline.<br>
 Labels of produced segmentations are provided in the [label_names/ALBERT](label_names/ALBERT) folder.

 #### M-CRIB 2.0
 The M-CRIB 2.0 atlases are described in Alexander et al. "Desikan-Killiany-Tourville Atlas Compatible Version of M-CRIB Neonatal Parcellated Whole Brain Atlas: The M-CRIB 2.0", Front.
-Neurosci., 2019.
+Neurosci., 2019.<br>
 They define 94 labels in total, with 31 cortical labels per hemisphere (consistent with the Desikan-Killiany-Tourville adult cortical atlas) and 23 sub-cortical structures.

-The M-CRIB 2.0 atlases can be used by providing the `-a MCRIB` argument when running the pipeline.
+The M-CRIB 2.0 atlases can be used by providing the `-a MCRIB` argument when running the pipeline.<br>
 Labels of produced segmentations are provided in the [label_names/MCRIB](label_names/MCRIB) folder.

 ## License